KohaILS/koha-manual-zh-cn/source/administration.rst

    -  If this credit type can be added manually by staff to a patron's account via the :ref:`manual credit <creating-manual-credits-label>`, check the 'Can be added manually?' check box

+   -  If you need this credit type to be sequentially numbered, check the 'Enable credit number'.
+The format of the number is defined in the :ref:`AutoCreditNumber` system preference.

    -  If this credit type is only to be used in specific branches, you can select the libraries in 'Libraries limitation'